In-Person Again 2021: Job Seeker FAQ

 A. We also offer virtual career fairs.
 See the schedule here.

-You will also want to be sure to complete your profile on our job board.
-Upload your resume and make sure your contact information is correct.
-Fill out the sections about your interests and experience.
+Upload your resume and update your contact information.
 The more information you provide on your RecruitMilitary job board profile, the more likely a recruiter will find you for appropriate openings.

 Q. Do you offer resources to help job seekers prepare for the event?